 - Egg Help with the consistency of the pancakes.
 Provides protein and other nutrients.

-- Blueberries Blueberries are super nutritious!
-They contain phytochemicals, including anthocyanins and also add lovely color and flavor.
+- Blueberries Contain phytochemicals, including anthocyanins along with a variety of other nutrients.
+They also add lovely color and flavor.

 - Maple syrup Use pure maple syrup.
 Added for sweetness.